“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “I thought that’s what you said.”

 Thackeray took his daily planner out of his shirt pocket.
-“How are you on D discussion?” he asked, flipping the small notebook open.
+“How are you with the D discussion?” he asked, flipping the small notebook open.

 “I’m great on pre-existence and mortality.”

 “That bad, eh?
-You can run the VCR.”
+You can run the film strip projector.”

 “When are the lessons?”